 Dry Aged Ground Beef, $9/pound from Porter Road

 Related Reading: The Best Meat Delivery Services and Butcher Subscription Boxes

 Fresh is always better, so ditch the frozen veggie patty and try out the recipe for our official Chow Veggie burger.
 It’s packed full of vegetables like zucchini, carrot, onion, and beet, brown grains, and tons of flavor.
 Get our Chowhound Veggie Burger recipe.

 With flavors reminiscent of a gyro, our burger is an easy entry point for anyone looking to incorporate lamb into their protein repertoire—just treat it like ground beef and you’ll be good to go.
 If you have trouble finding harissa, feel free to substitute Sriracha.
 Get our Mediterranean Lamb Burger recipe.

-If you’re spending your Memorial Day in the Hamptons or on your boss’s yacht, this might be the recipe for you.
-Inspired by the DB burger from French god chef Daniel Boulud (which originally cost $32), the Bull Market burger is a decadent way to impress this Memorial Day weekend.
+If you’re used to spending your Labor Day weekend in the Hamptons or on your boss’s yacht (or just wish you were), this might be the recipe for you.
+Inspired by the DB burger from French god chef Daniel Boulud (which originally cost $32), the Bull Market burger is a decadent way to impress this holiday weekend.
 (If you’re feeling more like a steak sandwich, though, consider the $180 Wagyu katsu sando.)
 Get our Bull Market Burger recipe.

 Get your Oregon Trail on with our recipe for bison burgers!
 Bison, a throwback animal from the days of wagon rides and dysentery, has found a nice resurgence thanks to the health conscious movement (and all those paleo practitioners).
 And that’s not without reason—it’s flavorful, lean, and high in protein.
 Get our Bison Burgers with Mushrooms and Spring Onions recipe.